-Making these truffles is actually really easy!
-They are perfect for a sweet treat to enjoy at home or as a homemade gift perfect for the holidays.
+Making these truffles is really easy!
+They are perfect for a sweet treat to enjoy at home or as a homemade gift perfect for Valentine’s Day or any holiday.

-There are essentially two main steps to making homemade chocolate truffles.
+There are essentially three main steps to making homemade chocolate truffles.

 First, you need to make the creamy mixture that will form the inside of the truffle.
-This recipe uses tahini and date paste or maple syrup, plus almond flour to help create a firm but smooth consistency.
+This recipe uses tahini and maple syrup, plus almond flour to help create a firm but smooth consistency.

 I know you are going to love these!